ShoaibShokat03/bablojs/template/README.md

 ### Quick Start with Package Managers

-BABLOJS can be installed using various package managers.
+BABLOjS can be installed using various package managers.
 Choose the one that fits your workflow:

 #### Using npm
 ```bash